wp-plugins/ipu-chart/readme.txt

 == Description ==

 IPU-Chart is a Wordpress shortcode to create many different chart types inside your blog or page.
 It is based on the <strong>ip4</strong> template engine and works perfectly on large computer screens as well as on tablets and smaller mobile screens.
 The data to display can reside directly in the document or it can be fetched from a remote service.
-With version 0.8 a data update interval can be defined.
+With version 0.9 line charts can be created with the ip4 interface.

 IPU-Chart has many options to style a chart.
 Add your own color palette or use the functions to generate color palettes that come with the plugin.

 = Features =

-* Creates bar, pie, donut, line, scatter, bubble and world map charts
+* Creates bar, line, pie, donut, scatter, bubble and world map charts
 * Supports data in json, csv or tsv format
 * Lets you enter the data directy in a blog or page
 * Loads the data from a remote service